Rochester. Great place to make a memory.

 Moms, dads and kids need a getaway, too.
 For LGBT families, Greater Rochester is a dream trip.
 Countless festivals and attractions offer fun all year round.
 Note, during Pride Week, there are a number of family-friendly events scheduled.

-Be sure to check out the See & Do section for more information on family friendly activities including
+Be sure to check out the Travel with Kids section for more information on family friendly activities including

 - National Museum of Play and National Toy Hall of Fame at The Strong